rodrigo-coco-espinoza/DRT-template/README.md

 ### Important
 - Don't forget to change your Django secret key.
-- Add core/.env to your .gitignore file.
+- Add core/.env and .env to your .gitignore file.
 - This template uses JWT authentication.